How to Automate Client Reporting as a Virtual Assistant (2026)

 4. How to Build Your First Automated Client Report: Step-by-Step

 This workflow produces a fully automated weekly task and project summary.
 Data is collected from a project management tool, processed in Google Sheets, narrated by AI, and delivered by email every Monday morning, without manual input.
+We build it in Make: it has a steeper learning curve than Zapier, but a far more capable free tier and a cheaper paid plan, so the system you build here scales to more clients without a later migration.

 What you need before starting: